DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 line, if you want everything to work correctly.
 Music is actually the same one Phoenix offers in her TPF-X, so all credit goes to those wonderful people, who made it, and Phoenix for finding these pearls and making a patch for them.
+And a reminder that other sections mods (excluding the _Interface_ section of the add-on) are all obligatory and can't be skipped.

 ### [Talkative Dragons](https://www.nexusmods.com/skyrimspecialedition/mods/26955)